weeeBox/mobile-system-design/exercises/chat-app.md

 > **Candidate**: "1) Real-time bi-directional communication layer for sending/receiving chat messages and metadata.
 WebSockets might be a good choice for transport.
 Alternatively, we can use HTTP-polling - might be a poor choice since it would generate an excessive amount of backend traffic."
 > **Candidate**: "We can also use gRPC (bi-directional streaming) or GraphQL (subscriptions), but I don't have enough experience with them so let's stick with WebSockets."

-_NOTE_: It is better not to bring unfamiliar technologies to the discussion.
-You can mention some of the advantages like schema validation, more efficient transport, etc - but don't go too deep unless you're prepared to discuss implementation-specific details.
+_NOTE: It is better not to bring unfamiliar technologies to the discussion.
+You can mention some of the advantages like schema validation, more efficient transport, etc - but don't go too deep unless you're prepared to discuss implementation-specific details._

+> **Interviewer**: "How would you keep a socket connection when the app goes to the background?"
+> **Candidate**: "I don't need to keep it alive while the app is not active - a push notification can be used to notify the user about new messages and bring the app back to the foreground."
+> **Interviewer**: "Sounds good."

 > **Candidate**: "2) Request-response layer for fetching a paginated list of chats or message history.
 REST protocol could be a good choice since we don't need much of the request customization to bring up GraphQL (and have an extra complexity on the backend side)."

-_NOTE_: Don't over-complicate your design - aim to cover more ground (unless the interviewer wants to dig deeper into the protocols).
+_NOTE: Don't over-complicate your design - aim to cover more ground (unless the interviewer wants to dig deeper into the protocols)._

 > **Candidate**: "3) Cloud Messaging layer to receive push notifications while the app is not active."

 ![API Service Diagram](/images/exercise-chat-application-api-service-diagram.svg)

-_TBD_: Socket connection active only while the app is in the foreground.
-Disconnected in the background.
-Push notification to notifiy user about new messages.

 ### Concerns
 __TBD__: Keeping a persistent connection that must be re-established while moving between cellular towers.